docker/get-involved/content/en/docs/CommunityLeaders/resources/guidelines/_index.md

 ## Understand Docker beyond containers.

 As a community leader, you understand that Docker is an evolving platform.
-Ideally, you have a good understanding of all the products including Docker EE.
+Ideally, you have a good understanding of all the products including Docker Desktop.
 You may feature Docker ecosystem tools at the local meetups you organize, but you are still enthusiastic about Docker as a whole technology and platform.

 ## Be a force for good in the community